(Published in Grail World 71/2012)

 France banned slavery in its colonies in 1848, and the US did not end slavery in its southern states until 1863, in the middle of the civil war.
 Brazil followed as the last country in the western world in 1888. -

-You can also read about this in “Brief, succinct, curious” on page 285 “Slave robbery in the Mediterranean”, on page 341 “An eternal, inevitable facility” and on page 446 “Slavery ended, racism remained” with further information on the subject.
+Read also in "Short, concise, curious" on page 285 "Slave robbery in the Mediterranean", on page 341 "An eternal, inevitable institution" on page 355 "A breach of law that was right" and on page 446 "Slavery ended, racism remained" with further references to the topic.